ajs-voices/ascendant/notes/premise.md

 ## I. The Third Ascendant

-An outcast of his own people struggles to become the third ascendant and part of the prophecized triumvirate.
+An outcast struggles to find himself, but with the help of two others he fulfills his destiny and becomes the third ascendant.

 ### A. The Last Phoenix

-The third ascendant struggles to survive his own life while battling an agent of chaos and his minions as they try to disrupt the world economy.
+The third ascendant meets his twin flame while trying to battle an agent of chaos and his minions as they try to disrupt the world economy.

 ### B. The Nightmare's Children